Which Types of Drags Are Suitable for a Geotextile or Fiber Footing Blend?

 Maintaining your footing with a compatible tool is one of the most important things that you can do to on a day-to-day basis to get the most out of your footing.
-A proper drag will also prolong the lifespan of the surface to protect your investment.
+The proper drag type will also prolong the lifespan of the surface to protect your investment.

 Let’s look at the most critical components that make a drag work well with a synthetic surface.